vishnupadmanabhan/vishnupadmanabhan.github.io/_posts/2018-05-26-nocturnal-visitor.md

 Anyway, we heard the footsteps rapidly moving towards the side of the kitchen.
 We had two steps leading to the kitchen door from the outside and the steps appeared to come and stop right in front of those steps.
 All this while none of us had the courage to go and look out to what or who it was.
 I was a kid and mom wasn't fond of any kind of nocturnal visitors.
 We waited to hear the footsteps go away.
 But they didn't.
 We waited with our strained ears trying to catch the faintest of sounds.

 Suddenly there came a sound that sent shivers down our spines.
 The kitchen door started rattling as if someone was trying to push their way through.
 It was a creaky door and it made a loud sound when it was agitated rapidly by force.
 We felt that the door would just give away and open up.
-Mom started screaming which I think helped in a way that the ratling stopped and we heard the footsteps run away in the direction of the fields.
+Mom started screaming which I think helped in a way that the rattling stopped and we heard the footsteps run away in the direction of the fields.

 It took a good five minutes for us to regain our strength to move from our respective places and mom ended up calling our neighbours.
 Few of them came down and started inspecting the area around, there was not a soul to be seen or heard except the ghostly sound of the wind in the trees.
 Neighbours started forming theories stating that it might have been a dog or some animal, suddenly everyone turned into _Sherlock Holmes_.
 But I know that thing I heard outside wasn't a dog or a cat.
 I sounded human.